 - Book early: Hotels in Durban tend to be very expensive, especially during the peak season and Sardine Run.
 Sometimes good accommodation facilities are sold out during these times.
 Book your stay well in advance to ensure that you don't have to pay a small fortune.

-can provide invaluable protection during your stay in Durban.
+- Travel Insurance: Travel insurance or travel medical insurance can provide invaluable protection during your stay in Durban.
 Take the time to review several different policies, compare your options, and choose the one that best matches the needs of your particular trip.